rule

 Text 35-36

-S'rî Uddhava said: 'In what way do those whose minds diverted from You by the fruitive activities they performed, o Master, accept and give up higher and lower material bodies?
-Please Govinda explain that to me what by those not so spiritual isn't understood since they, for the greater part knowledgeable about the world, suffer its imposition.'
+S'rī Uddhava said: 'In what way do those whose minds diverted from You by the fruitive activities they performed, o Master, accept and give up higher and lower material bodies?
+Please Govinda explain that to me what by those who are not so spiritual isn't understood since they, predominantly being of material knowledge, are illusioned.'
+(Vedabase)

 Text 37